Belt homers twice as Giants outlast Brewers 9-6 in 11

+MILWAUKEE (AP) — The San Francisco Giants delivered another improbable come-from-behind victory by displaying the tenacity that has enabled them to produce the best record in baseball.

-MILWAUKEE (AP) — Brandon Belt hit his second homer of the night during a four-run outburst in the 11th inning and the San Francisco Giants rallied to beat the Milwaukee Brewers 9-6 in a wild Saturday night matchup between division leaders.
+Brandon Belt hit his second homer of the night during a four-run outburst in the 11th inning to help the Giants beat the Milwaukee Brewers 9-6 in a wild Saturday night matchup between first-place teams.

-Each team scored three runs in the 10th inning after the Giants tied it on a bizarre two-out triple in the ninth.
+Trailing 2-1 with two outs in the ninth, the Giants tied it with a bizarre RBI triple and ended up scoring eight runs over the final three innings.
+San Francisco had to use nine different pitchers.

+“That was the toughest performance of the year for our club,” Giants manager Gabe Kapler said.

 LaMonte Wade put the Giants ahead for good in the 11th with a one-out single that scored Austin Slater.
 Belt followed with a two-run shot over the right-field wall.
 Kris Bryant capped the rally with an RBI double.